hernanullon/ClimaticHealthy/README.md

 their projection in a warming world, Journal of Geophysical Research: Atmospheres, 119 (2014), pp. 12,500–12,512.

-[4] I. P. O. C. CHANGE, Climate change 2001 ipcc third assessment report, Intergovernamental Panel on Climate Change Geneva, IPCC Secretariat, (2001).
+[3] I. P. O. C. CHANGE, Climate change 2001 ipcc third assessment report, Intergovernamental Panel on Climate Change Geneva, IPCC Secretariat, (2001).

-[5] J. A. OROSA, M. COSTA, RODRÍGUEZ-FERNÁNDEZ, AND G. ROSHAN, Effect of climate change on outdoor thermal comfort in humid climates, Journal of Environmental Health Science and Engineering, 12 (2014), p.
+[4] J. A. OROSA, M. COSTA, RODRÍGUEZ-FERNÁNDEZ, AND G. ROSHAN, Effect of climate change on outdoor thermal comfort in humid climates, Journal of Environmental Health Science and Engineering, 12 (2014), p.
 46

-[6] U. FAYYAD, G. PIATETSKY-SHAPIRO, AND P. SMYTH, From data mining to knowledge discovery in databases, AI magazine, 17 (1996), pp. 37–37.
+[5] U. FAYYAD, G. PIATETSKY-SHAPIRO, AND P. SMYTH, From data mining to knowledge discovery in databases, AI magazine, 17 (1996), pp. 37–37.

-[7] Ueda  Hideki Lucas  Projeto Clima e saúde : Análise de dados climáticos
+[6] Ueda  Hideki Lucas  Projeto Clima e saúde : Análise de dados climáticos

-[8] M. G. LAWRENCE, The Relationship between Relative Humidity and the Dewpoint Temperature in Moist
+[7] M. G. LAWRENCE, The Relationship between Relative Humidity and the Dewpoint Temperature in Moist
 Air: A Simple Conversion and Applications, Bulletin of the American Meteorological Society, 86 (2005), pp. 225–234.

-[9] J. L. GEIRINHAS, R. M. TRIGO, R. LIBONATI, AND L. F. PERES, Climatic Characterization of Heat Waves in Brazil, Anuário do Instituto de Geociências - UFRJ, 41 (2018), pp. 333–350.